KaseQuark/typicalc-fork/README.md

 ## Deploying using Docker

-To build the Dockerized version of the project, run
+To build the Dockerized version of the project, run:

 ```
-docker build . -t myapp:latest
+docker build . -t typicalc:latest
 ```

-Once the Docker image is correctly built, you can test it locally using
+Once the Docker image is correctly built, you can run it:

 ```
-docker run -p 80:8080 myapp:latest
+docker run -p 80:8080 typicalc:latest
 ```

 ## Deploying using a JAR

-First build the project:
+First build the application:

 ```
-mvn package -Pproduction
+mvn clean package -Pproduction
 ```

 Then run the server:
 ```
 PORT=80 java -jar target/typicalc-1.0-SNAPSHOT.jar